-Innkeepers Kenneth and Rachel Parlin invite you to experience comfort and warm hospitality in their Bed and Breakfast, located in historic Bath, Maine.
-Providing many premier amenities of a luxury hotel, while balanced with the personalized treatment and service that only intimate lodging accommodations can provide, the Kennebec Inn has been the B&B of choice by guests of Bath, Maine for over eight years.
+Kennebec Inn Bed and Breakfast in historic Bath, Maine is a Midcoast Inn providing premier amenities of a boutique hotel, while balanced with the personalized treatment and service only intimate lodging accommodations can provide.
+Innkeepers Kenneth and Rachel Parlin invite you to come see why the Kennebec Inn has been the B&B of choice by guests of Bath, Maine for over ten years.

 Located perfectly along Maine’s Mid-coast Route 1 corridor, Bath, Maine is the ideal location to explore all the Mid-coast region has to offer.
 Experience Freeport shopping, Rockland museums and Camden sailing via short trips through New England towns and sea side villages.
 Visit our coastal neighboring towns of Phippsburg and Georgetown to take in the pristine beaches or to hike to beautiful lighthouses and historic forts along the Kennebec River.
 Enjoy a short walk along un-crowded sidewalks to Bath’s many fine shops, galleries and restaurants that have helped define this shipbuilding town as Maine’s “Cool Little City”.
 Or, simply remain at the former home of one of Bath’s historic Master Mariners, and surrender to the Inn’s park-like grounds for a fresh seafood picnic over a good book or a poolside cocktail.

 Whether taking short trips, staying local, or never leaving the Inn at all, the Kennebec Inn Bed and Breakfast would love to help you enjoy your next trip to Bath, Maine.
 Check out the wonderful video below by Tom Richardson at New England Boating.
 The video features many highlights of our wonderful city.